akh1lk/exam-parser/readme.md

    ```bash
    pip install -r requirements.txt
    ```
+   If error in parser.py, manually do 'pip install pytesseract'

 5. **Set Up the OpenAI API Key**:
    - Create a `.env` file in the project root and add your OpenAI API key:
      ```bash
      echo "OPENAI_KEY=your_openai_api_key_here" > .env
      ```
 ---

 ## **Running the Application**